How to Create a Slytherin Room without Painting the Walls Green

 Balck leather chair with a green pillow and blanket, books and magnifying glass on a footstool, natural history prints on the wall

 This is an easy choice, and Slytherin common room indeed had the green throw pillows on its lush black leather sofas.
-You can find similar pillows in many places, but I like these for the velvety fabric and nice piping.
+I got mine at Ikea and estate sales, but you can get nice green pillow in many places.
+I like these for the velvety fabric and nice dark color.

 Slytherin Pennant

-If there was one thing to buy from the Harry Potter PB Teen collection is a Slytherin wall pennant.
+I bought by pennant from Harry Potter PB Teen collection.
+It’s no longer available, but there are similar ones from Amazon.
 Highlighting the logo of the house or showing support for the Quidditch team, a pennant is a great addition to any Slytherin room.

 Green Accessories